Federal Iraq before Ramadan

 Today, Babylon is an archaeological site, featuring a mind-blowing replica of the Ishtar Gate and an actual Lion of Babylon.

-We will also visit the former Saddam Hussein Palace, today overlooking the ancient city of Babylon.
+We will also try to visit the former Sadam Hussein Palace, today overlooking the ancient city of Babylon, but that’s not guaranteed, since they don’t always give permission to get inside.

 After lunch, we will head to Karbala, the holiest city in the world for Shia Muslims, a surprisingly touristic city visited every year by, literally, millions and millions of pilgrims.